jankazil/hrrr-data/README.md

 ## Modules

+- **`hrrr_fetch_surface_forecasts.py`**: Provides the run_fetch() function for programmatic use, allowing Python scripts to download HRRR surface forecast GRIB2 files from NOAA’s S3 archive over a specified date range and configuration, and optionally extract selected surface variables into netCDF files for further analysis.

 - **`s3.py`**: Functions for interacting with the NOAA HRRR S3 bucket, including:
   - Listing available files via direct path matching or wildcard-style expressions